Hqin2019/RFforMobiusFun/README.md

 # An Algorithm of the Mobius Function by Random Forests
 ## Description of the repository
-This repo contains replication codes for results and graphs for Qin and Ye (2023).
+This repo contains replication codes.

 ## Contents for R codes
 The code `full.R` produces all analysis and figures including composing the data, splitting data, fitting the model, and tunning process.